 This painting is almost entirely about my kids, believe it or not.
 These are the 17 year Cicada that came out this last June.
 It was truly amazing and went on for probably 5 or 6 weeks.
 We were studying insects a lot last winter and spring, so it was perfect that Cicada come along.
 We did Science Olympiad for the last several years, which involves my older child in endless study.
-I learned alot about insects too.
+I learned a lot about insects too.
 There were thousands upon thousands of the Cicadas in our yard alone.
 We learned their whole cycle by observation, which is always the best way.
-Even recently, now that it is winder and the Cicadas have been gone for 6 months, we see their dead branches the females have cut to deposit their eggs in, and the larvae drom out of them or the branch falls to the ground.
+Even recently, now that it is winter and the Cicadas have been gone for 6 months, we see their dead branches that the females have cut to deposit their eggs in, and the larvae drop out of them or the branch falls to the ground.
 Some of the dead twigs are still up in the tree, 6 months later.

 They wrote haiku about them